• Skip to primary navigation

 How to re-heat yeasted pancakes

-Always heat up your pancakes without their toppings (if possible).
+Always reheat your pancakes without their toppings (if possible).
 Microwave your pancakes for 15 seconds or so.
 Check after 15 sec and add more time if needed.
 You can keep them stacked 3-4 high to prevent them from overheating or burning.

 Another option is to warm up your yeasted pancakes in the oven.
 Simply heat your oven to about 180C (350F) for 5-10 minutes – depending on your pancakes quantity. ‘